it-projects-llc/tg-addons/tg_website_event_sale_split_payments/README.rst

 .. image:: images/image8.png
 .. image:: images/image9.png

+Note: it won't be allowed to pay quotation in customer portal page after splitting payment.
+The payments should be done from invoice pages instead.

 8) Down payment lines on the created split payment invoices will have an account assigned to them based on the category of products.

 .. image:: images/image10.png